ceshine/ceshine-hugo/content/post/20251221-pyo3-levenshtein-distance/index.md

 }
 ```

-Run `maturing develop --release --uv` to build and install the Rust code and Python extension in your local environment.
+Run `maturin develop --release --uv` to build and install the Rust code and Python extension in your local environment.
 Afterwards, you can run `uv run python -c "from pyo3_levenshtein import levenshtein; print(levenshtein('abc', 'ebd'))"` to check if the `levenshtein` function is now available in Python.
 The output of this command should be 2 (two substitution operations).

-### End of the first part of this post
+### Summary

 We've finished implementing a Rust-powered Levenshtein distance function in Python!
 You can stop here if you're in a hurry.
 We've successfully achieved our goal: a much faster Levenshtein distance function in Python.